-Today there are more than 37 million Americans 65 or older, accounting for about 12.5 percent of the nation's population.
-These figures will increase dramatically over the next 25 years as baby boomers reach age 65.
-By 2030, there could be 71.5 million Americans 65 or older, almost double the current number.
-Growth in the elderly population means government agencies, healthcare institutions, businesses, and human service organizations will need trained employees who understand the biological, psychological, and social processes of aging and who have the skills necessary for working with an aging population.
-The interdisciplinary Minor in Gerontology and Graduate Certificate in Gerontology seek to provide students with this knowledge.
+Today there are more than 41 million Americans 65 or older, accounting for about 13.3 percent of the nation's population.
+Due to the aging of the Baby Boom, these figures will increase dramatically over the next 25 years so that by 2040, there will be almost 80 million Americans 65 or older, about double the current number.
+One in five Americans, 20% of the total population, will be over 65.
+Government agencies, healthcare institutions, businesses, and human service organizations will need leaders and employees who understand the biological, psychological, and social processes of aging and who have the skills necessary for working with an aging population.
+The interdisciplinary Minor in Gerontology and Graduate Certificate in Gerontology seek to provide students with the this knowledge and skill.

 For more information about the Aging Studies Program, the Graduate Certificate in Gerontology, or the undergraduate Minor in Gerontology, please contact Brandon Wallace at firstname.lastname@example.org or call (615) 898-5976.